bronson/richfield/README.markdown

 ## TODO

+- Omitting a fields block (where the model exists but the fields block doesn't) should mean that model is ignored, NOT dropped!
 - Make Richfield understand reversible migrations: https://www.reinteractive.net/posts/178-reversible-migrations-with-active-record At the very least, pass the rest of the info to remove_column.